Divorce Advice for Women Over 50: Avoid these 5 Common Mistakes

 Funny, isn’t it?
 For years, doctors have been telling us to take care of ourselves so we will feel better as we age.
 Financial advisors preached about planning for retirement for years.
 Why don’t we apply those same principles to divorce?

 We stumble into divorce and panic, instead of logically asking ourselves, “What’s the game plan?
 Where do I want to be in a year with this divorce and how can I get there?”
-It’s no wonder why you feel like we no longer control our own life.
+It’s no wonder why we feel like we no longer control our own life.

 Planning where you want to be six months or a year from now and then implementing those steps has bigger dividends than struggling to make it through the day.
 This method can also help plan for contingencies and worst-case scenarios.